| Central Asia | ATLAS of Plucked Instruments |

 |

-The dombra is an instrument that looks quite similar to the dutar.
+dombra The dombra (or dombyra or dombira or dombora) is an instrument that looks quite similar to the dutar.
 However it is made of staves, and it has a flat peghead instead of a neck extension.
-The body of the dombra is made from 7-10 ribs,
+In West-China it is often called dongbula.
+Notice there is a 3-string dumbyra in use by the Bashkir of the Ural (see Europe East) The body of the dombra is made from 7-10 ribs,

 glued together, with a spruce front.
 Usually the top and bottom of the